Popular Music: Voice

 Leaving Certificate in six subjects i.e. H5 in two subjects, and O6/H7 in four other subjects.
-The six subjects must include either English or Irish.
+One of the subjects must be English or Irish.
 There is no specific Mathematics requirement.
 Grade F2 or higher in Foundation Level Mathematics is recognised as one of the subjects for entry.

-CIT uses the Garda Central Vetting Unit (GCVU) to help assess the suitability of all applicants on this programme.
+Vetting is conducted by the National Vetting Bureau (formerly known as the Garda Central Vetting Unit).
+The National Vetting Bureau (NVB) helps to assess the suitability of all applicants on this programme.
 It is important to note that participation in or completion of this programme may be affected by subsequent disclosure/discovery.

-All applicants must sit the CSM’s BA in Popular Music Degree Course Entrance Test (provisional dates: Thursday to Saturday, 6th - 8th April 2017).
+All applicants must sit the CSM’s BA in Popular Music Degree Course Entrance Test ((provisional dates: Thursday to Saturday, 11th - 13th April 2019).

 Each candidate who sits an Entrance Exam is awarded up to a maximum of 600 points that are added to the Leaving Certificate points for the purpose of determining entry.
 Each standard candidate must achieve the minimum threshold of 240 points in the Entrance Exam and must also meet the minimum Leaving Certificate entry requirement in order to be eligible for admission.

 NB: Candidates are NOT allowed to defer the results of the Entrance Exam from one year to the next.